oroinc/documentation/backend/security/acl.rst

 .. seealso::

-    Read the official documentation for a first insight in the |usage of ACLs| and more
+    Read the official documentation for a first insight in the |usage of ACLs| examples.
-    |complex Access Control List| examples.

 The following permissions are supported for **fields**: